It’s February and time to bring a little pink and purple into the room!

 The Secret Number Game (also called the Memory Game) is always a huge hit with the children.
 You open one of the little heart boxes and take a peak at the number hidden inside.
 Then trot off back to the shelf with the red pail and bring the correct number of hearts back with you.
 Your partner then gets to figure out what number you found in your box by counting the hearts you brought back.
 This reinforces basic counting skills as well strengthening memory for numbers.
 Plus, guessing secrets is fun!

 We added purple hearts to the Numbers and Counters with a Control Card work.
-These cards are available here but you can easily make them yourself.
+These cards were purchased but you can easily make them yourself.

 We changed out the counters in the traditional Numbers and Counters work.
 These bean shaped counters look enough like hearts to me!